 Scheduling – Worker Shares

 We require a weekly commitment – choose a day and consistently come on that day.
-Four hours for couple share, six hours for family share.
+Four hours for small share, six hours for large share.
 If you know you aren’t going to be able to attend a specific week because of a family vacation or other engagement, make sure we know in advance so we can find someone else to be there in your place.
 With pre-arranged absences, we ask you to come any week in May during planting season instead.
 Two unplanned absences and you are relieved from your duties for the rest of the season.

 If this sounds like a job for you, please let us know.
 We can hash out the details!